redpanda-data/connect/website/docs/components/processors/branch.md

 ### `result_map`

 A [Bloblang mapping](/docs/guides/bloblang/about) that describes how the resulting messages from branched processing should be mapped back into the original payload.
+If left empty the origin message will remain unchanged  (including metadata).

 Type: `string`